 GOL 105: Physical Geology (4 cr.) - Introduces the composition and structure of the earth and modifying agents and processes.
 Investigates the formation of minerals and rocks, weathering, erosion, earthquakes, and crustal deformation.
+Prerequisite: ENG 111 eligible.
 Lecture 3 hours.
 Laboratory 3 hours.
 Total 6 hours per week.

 GOL 106: Historical Geology (4 cr.) - Traces the evolution of the earth and life through time.
 Presents scientific theories of the origin of the earth and life and interprets rock and fossil records.
+Prerequisite: ENG 111 eligible.
 Lecture 3 hours.
 Laboratory 3 hours.
 Total 6 hours per week.